Pattern Recognition Intelligence Log | EA Insights

 Review monthly, not daily

-Trust what you notice and give it a name.
+Trust what you notice then give it a name.
 The mastery is not in the observation.
 It is in how you carry what you see.

 Your Log